tim-kos/node-retry/Readme.md

 The example below will retry a potentially failing `dns.resolve` operation `10` times using an exponential backoff strategy.
-With the default settings, this means the last attempt is made between `34 minutes and 7 seconds` and `1 hour 8 minutes and 14 seconds`.
-Disable `randomize` setting if you want a deterministic timeout sequence.
+With the default settings, this means the last attempt is made after `34 minutes and 7 seconds`.

 ``` javascript
 var dns = require('dns');